dragoncoder047/schemascii/format.md

 Components are able to accept "flags", which are other punctuation characters and lowercase letters touching them.

-Polarized components (caps, diodes, etc.) accept a `+` to indicate the polarity, whereas transistors use lowercase letters to indicate collector/emitter/base (for BJTs) or source/gate/drain (for FETs).
+* Polarized components (caps, diodes, etc.) accept a `+` to indicate the polarity,
+* Transistors use lowercase letters to indicate collector/emitter/base (for BJTs) or source/gate/drain (for FETs).

+### Big components

-Big components are indicated with a box made of `~` (top and bottom), `:` (sides), and `.` (corners).
-The inside of the box can be anything you want, but it must include exactly one reference designator as to what component it is.
+* Big components are indicated with a box made of `~` (top and bottom), `:` (sides), and `.` (corners).
+* The inside of the box can contain anything you want, but it must include exactly one reference designator as to what component it is.

+## Reference designators

-To include component values, pin numbers, etc, somewhere in the drawing but not touching any wires or other components, you can write component values - these are formatted as the reference designator (same as in circuit) followed by a `:` and the value parameter (which stops at the first whitespace).
-I usually put these in a "BOM section" below the circuit itself but you could also put them right next to the component.
+To include component values, pin numbers, etc, somewhere in the drawing but not touching any wires or other components, you can write component values - these are formatted as the reference designator (same as in circuit) followed by a `:` and the value parameter (which stops at the first whitespace). *I usually put these in a "BOM section" below the circuit itself but you could also put them right next to the component.*

 For simple components, this is usually just a value rating.
 For more specific components (mostly semiconductor devices) this is usually the part number.